Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 points](https://packaging.python.org/en/latest/specifications/entry-points/).
 They were quite convenient throughout the development and testing, since they enabled us to discover and query installed plugins without having to actually interact with any source trees or wheels.
-However, other found this implicit discovery opaque.
+However, others found this implicit discovery opaque.

 The next step was therefore to switch to a more explicit, opt-out design.
 We have introduced provider information in the variant information pipeline, largely inspired by PEP 517, with a `requires` key specifying how to install the variant provider, and a `plugin-api` key specifying how to use it.
-Over time, we also added a `enable-if` key to support installing plugins only in specific environments (for example, the x86-64 plugin is only needed on x86-64 systems), and an `optional` key to make some plugins opt-in (for example, for variants used only in obscure configurations that should
+Over time, we also added an `enable-if` key to support installing plugins only in specific environments (for example, the x86-64 plugin is only needed on x86-64 systems), and an `optional` key to make some plugins opt-in (for example, for variants used only in obscure configurations that should